The Five Year Forward View for Mental Health set out a commitment to expand IAPT

 The following documents provide practical advice about how to deliver that expansion and continue to improve quality:

 The IAPT pathway for people with long-term physical health conditions and medically unexplained symptoms

-We also developed the IAPT manual, which is for all commissioners, providers and clinicians of services that deliver psychological therapies.
-It serves as an essential manual for IAPT services, describing the IAPT model in detail and how to deliver it, with a focus on the importance of providing National Institute for Health and Care Excellence (NICE)-recommended care:
+We also developed The IAPT Manual, which is for all commissioners, providers and clinicians of services that deliver psychological therapies.
+It is an essential handbook for IAPT services, describing the IAPT model in detail and how to deliver it, with a focus on the importance of providing National Institute for Health and Care Excellence (NICE)-recommended care: